Four Dangerous Signs That You Will Miss Your Sales Targets This Year

 “We found that enjoyment predicted people’s goal persistence two months after setting the goal far more than how important they rated their goal to be.”

-A bad coach is surely a weak leader.
+A bad coach is undoubtedly a weak leader.
 Bad leadership is just a better name to “we have 50 % chances of reaching our sales quota this year”.

 Coaching a sales team is one of the sales management tasks with the highest leverage on quota reaching.
 Not coaching your sales team is a dangerous signal in your quest of reaching your sales quota.